guildai/guildai/guild/tests/uat/required-operation.md

     WARNING: cannot find a suitable run for required resource 'prepared-data'
     INFO: [guild] Running trial ...: train (prepared-data=...)
     INFO: [guild] Resolving prepared-data
-    INFO: [guild] Using run ... for prepared-data resource
+    INFO: [guild] Using run ... for prepared-data
     INFO: [guild] Running trial ...: train (prepared-data=xxx_invalid)
     INFO: [guild] Resolving prepared-data
-    ERROR: [guild] Trial ... exited with an error: (1) run failed because a dependency was not met: could not resolve 'operation:prepare-data' in prepared-data resource: no suitable run for prepare-data
+    ERROR: [guild] Trial ... exited with an error: (1) run failed because a dependency was not met: could not resolve 'prepared-data' in prepared-data
+    resource: no suitable run for prepare-data
     ERROR: [guild] Stopping batch because a trial failed (pending trials can be started as needed)
     <exit 1>